A Blacker Shade of Blue by Chris Green

 ‘That will be the rotting leaves,’ she says.

 ‘Not that smell,’ he says.
 ‘A sweet minty perfume.
-Is it something that you’re wearing?’
+Is it something you are wearing?’

 ‘It’s lovely,’ he says.
 ‘And so are you.’
 There!
 He has said it.
 There’s no going back now.

 It wasn’t until she went to agricultural college at nineteen that she had her first boyfriend.
 Dagon was gentle and over a period of several years eased her into intimacy.
-Inhibited as they both were sex never became the driving force of their relationship.
+Inhibited as they both were, sex never became the driving force of their relationship.
 She couldn’t understand what all the fuss was about.
 It was three months before she let Moon over the threshold, and another month before she let him undo the buttons of her blouse.
 She was in no hurry to move things forward.
-It wasn’t until six months into their relationship that she finally allowed him to explore her panties.
-She was twenty seven and Moon was only her second lover.
+It wasn’t until six months into their relationship that she finally allowed him to pull down her panties.
+She was twenty-seven and Moon was only her second lover.

-Cyan is on her third glass of wine and feels light headed.
+Tiffany is on her third glass of wine and feels light-headed.
 She has turned her phone off in case Moon calls again.
-While she doesn’t want to upset him, she does wish he would let her have some space.
+While she doesn’t want to upset him, she wishes he would let her have some space.
 She had to hide behind the curtain for half an hour earlier.
 He has gone now.
 Hopefully, he won’t be back until after Jet has had a chance to pin her to the bed, roughly part her thighs and possess her in a frenzy of unbridled passion.
 Where, she wonders, are these thoughts coming from?
 What is happening to her?

-When he arrives at Cyan’s though he finds her three sheets to the wind.
-This is not at all the welcome he was expecting but he has had plenty of experience of this condition with Tracey.
-It usually ended in a fist fight and the kitchen getting wrecked.
-While he does not imagine this is going to be the case with Cyan, he needs to tread carefully.
+When he arrives at Tiffany’s though he finds her three sheets to the wind.
+This is not at all the welcome he was expecting, but he has had plenty of experience of this condition with Tracey.
+It usually ended in a fistfight and the kitchen getting wrecked.
+While he does not imagine this will be the case with Tiffany, he needs to tread carefully.
 He struggles to remember what they were told in the interpersonal psychology class inside.
 The dude banged on a lot about listening and passivity.

-‘Would you like a glass of wine,’ says Cyan, filling up a tumbler for him from the half empty bottle of Rioja.
+‘Would you like a glass of wine,’ Tiffany says, filling up a tumbler for him from the half-empty bottle of Rioja.

 ‘No thanks.
-I don’t drink wine,’ says Jet.
+I don’t drink wine,’ Jet says.

 ‘Not even for a special occasion,’ she purrs.